reidbraswell1/notes/1Z0-808/core-api/strings/README.md

 1. If both operands are numeric then numeric addition will occur.
 1. If either operand is a string then concatenation will occur.
-1. Evaluation occurs from left to right.
+1. Evaluation from left to right.

 ```java
     System.out.println(1 + 2); // 3 use first rule